 1. Free Event Management Estimate

 When you’re talking about an event management consultation the words “free estimate” should never cross your lips!
-This is a definite trap and one that has put many event planners out of business because you get burned out running around giving free event planning ideas and advice.
-I never go to a client’s office unless they’ve agreed to pay my event management consultation fee.
-I roll that fee into their overall budget so it’s not an additional expense to them when they hire me.
+This is a trap and one that has put many event planners out of business because you get burned out running around giving free event planning ideas and advice.
+I never go to a client’s office unless they’ve agreed to pay my consultation fee, which I roll into their overall budget so it’s not an additional expense to them when they hire me.

 2. Event Planning Budget